PRO-2684/doc_for/README.md

 > [WARNING]
 > This crate is still in development, and the API is subject to BREAKING CHANGES.

-📖 Get the documentation comment for structs, enums and unions.
+📖 Get the documentation comment for structs, enums and unions, in a zero-cost fashion.

 ## 🪄 Features